Thesaurus

 Indeed, the result is a series of contributions that sometimes clash with one another, with a sort of contradictionary principle creeping into the very structure of this book, thus establishing the readesr as a sort of judges themselves , that character who is so absent.
 He/she will be able to do so, since the book lists texts, describes practices and gives an illustration of everything that can be thought of, in visions that are sometimes analytical and sometimes global, with proposals of reforms of texts, jurisprudence or conduct.

-The aim of the book is to enable readers to form their own opinions and to take part in what is undoubtedly being strongly debated today: the confrontation between Compliance and the rights of the defence.
+The aim of the book is to enable readers to form their own opinions and to take part in what is undoubtedly being strongly debated today: the confrontation between Compliance and rights of the defence.

-🧮 this book follows a conference organised by the Conseil national des barreaux - CNB (French National Council of Lawyers), which took place on 20 and 21 April 2023: Avocats et droits de la défense dans les enquêtes internes et la justice négociée..
+🧮this book follows a conference organised by the Conseil national des barreaux - CNB (French National Council of Lawyers), which took place on 20 and 21 April 2023: Avocats et droits de la défense dans les enquêtes internes et la justice négociée.

 This volume is the continuation of the books dedicated to Compliance in this collection.

-► Read the presentations of the other books on Compliance in this collection:
+📚 Read the presentations of the other books on Compliance in this collection:

 • further books:

-🕴️M.A.
-Frison-Roche (ed.), 📕Le système probatoire de la compliance, 2025
+🕴️M.-A. Frison-Roche (ed.), 📕Le système probatoire de la compliance, 2025

-🕴️M.A.
-Frison-Roche (ed.), 📕Compliance et Contrat, 2024
+🕴️M.-A. Frison-Roche (ed.), 📕Compliance et contrat, 2024

-🕴️M.A.
-Frison-Roche (ed.), 📕L'obligation de compliance, 2024
+🕴️M.-A. Frison-Roche (ed.), 📕L'Obligation de Compliance, 2024

-• previous books :
+• previous books:

-🕴️Frison-Roche, M.-A. (ed.), 📕 Pour une Europe de la Compliance2019
+🕴️M.-A. Frison-Roche (ed.), 📕Pour une Europe de la Compliance2019

 🕴️N. Borga, N., 🕴️J.-Cl.
 Marin & 🕴️J.-Ch.
-Roda (ed.), 📕 Compliance : Entreprise, Régulateur, Juge, 2018
+Roda (eds.), 📕Compliance : Entreprise, Régulateur, Juge, 2018

-🕴️Frison-Roche, M.-A. (ed.), 📕 Internet, espace d'interrégulation, 2016
+🕴️M.-A. Frison-Roche (ed.), 📕Internet, espace d'interrégulation, 2016

-📕 Read the presentations of the other titles of the collection.
+📚Read the presentations of the other titles of the collection.

 TABLE OF CONTENTS

-Section 1 ♦️ Connaitre les pratiques pour redessiner les frontières et accroître les points de contact entre Compliance et droits de la défense dans l’enquête interne, la CJIP et la CRPC (lignes de force de l'ouvrage) ("Understanding practices in order to redraw the boundaries and increase the points of contact between Compliance and the rights of the defence in the Internal Investigations, the CJIP and the CRPC - focus of the book") by🕴️Marie-Anne Frison-Roche
+Section 1 ♦️ Connaître les pratiques pour redessiner les frontières et accroître les points de contact entre Compliance et droits de la défense dans l’enquête interne, la CJIP et la CRPC.
+Lignes de force de l'ouvrage Compliance et droits de la défense (Understanding practices to redraw the boundaries and increase the points of contact between Compliance and the rights of the defense in internal investigation, French Judicial Public Interest Agreement and French guilty plea procedure.
+Main Aspects of the Book Compliance and rights of the defence), by🕴️Marie-Anne Frison-Roche

-Section 2 ♦️ Compliance droits de la défense : toujours pour le respect des droits humains ("Compliance and the rights of the defence: always in favour of the respect for human rights" ), by🕴️Matthieu Boissavy
+Section 2 ♦️ Compliance et droits de la défense : toujours pour le respect des droits humains (Compliance and rights of the defence: always for the respect of human rights), by🕴️Matthieu Boissavy

-Section 3 ♦️ Circuler dans le temps pour mettre en phase Compliance et droits de la défense, ("Moving through Time to bring Compliance and the rights of the defense into line"), by🕴️Marie-Anne Frison-Roche
+Section 3 ♦️ Circuler dans le temps pour mettre en phase Compliance et droits de la défense (Moving through Time to align Compliance and rights of the defence)by🕴️Marie-Anne Frison-Roche

 TITRE I.